IndoNLP/nusa-crowd/UPLOADING.md

 ### 5. Commit your changes

-Run the following commands to add and push your work
+Run the following commands to add and push your work.

 ```
 git add <your_file_name.py>  # add the dataset